 I can tell you that my desire for travel hasn't diminished.

 Dreaming of places far-and-wide has helped keep me sane throughout 2020.
 So much in fact, that I've put together the ultimate gift-basket selection for the travelers in your life.
+You can also use this gift idea generator to find your taste in selecting the gifts that forms a useful and memorable travel basket.

 A little bit of practicality, a lot of fun, these mix-and-match items include a range of budget-friendly options and a few splurges to make every traveler in your life happy, even if they have to enjoy the world's beauty from the comfort of home a little bit longer.